Chapter 1: A Decision

 On rare occasions, trickier cases popped up unexpectedly.
-But it was very uncommon to have to make a couple disappear.
-Especially a pair who had friends and family who would ask questions.
+But it was uncommon to have to make a couple disappear.
+Especially a pair who had friends and family that would ask questions.

 “Plenty of time.”
 Albert ran his fingers through Neil’s highlighted blond hair.
 “Tell me, how were your classes today?”